matthieu-bouquin/Kings-books/README.md

 ##  markbook location system

 Hello dear developers, here you will find a bookmark rental website created with JavaScript/html and CSS in which we have learned how to create pull requests.

 This is a simple code to make you understand easily.

-You can use it to have a bases for your future sales or rental wesite.
+You can use it to have a basis for your future sales or rental wesite.

 In this project, there is a Stripe, a Mailer and a Devise system.